mahmoudimus/ac/docs/public/guides/getting-started.md

         ATLAS Maven Home: /usr/share/atlassian-plugin-sdk-4.2.20/apache-maven
         ...
     </tt>

-2. Start JIRA in OnDemand mode:
+2. From a new terminal window, start JIRA in OnDemand mode:
     <pre><code data-lang="text">$ atlas-run-standalone --product jira --version 6.3-OD-03-012 --bundled-plugins com.atlassian.plugins:atlassian-connect-plugin:1.0.2,com.atlassian.jwt:jwt-plugin:1.0.0,com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0-m0 --jvmargs -Datlassian.upm.on.demand=true</code></pre>
-    __Note__ If you're not using the command above, ensure all components in the `--bundled-plugins` argument are present in your JIRA instances.
+    __Note:__ If you're not using the command above, ensure all components in the `--bundled-plugins` argument are present in your JIRA instances.
 These component versions will change as Connect development continues.

-    If you're running Confluence instead (ensure your files are updated accordingly, of course) and issue this command:
-    <pre><code data-lang="text">$ atlas-run-standalone --product confluence --version 5.5-OD-23-004 --bundled-plugins com.atlassian.plugins:atlassian-connect-plugin:1.0.2,com.atlassian.jwt:jwt-plugin:1.0.0,com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0-m0 --jvmargs -Datlassian.upm.on.demand=true</code></pre>
     You'll see a lot of output.
 When finished, your terminal notifies you that the build was successful:
     <tt>[INFO] [talledLocalContainer] Tomcat 7.x started on port [2990]
         [INFO] jira started successfully in 217s at http://localhost:2990/jira